 - Check the View and edit all other user attributes checkbox

 - Edit givenname and remove the namespace and change the givenname to firstName

 - Edit lastNamesame and remove the namespace

-- Download the Metadata XML file, step number 8.
+- Download the Metadata XML file.
 Email this file and the Identity Provider Metadata URL (if available) to eSpatial (firstname.lastname@example.org) to validate the configuration

 - Select the Save button on top.

-- On receipt of your XML Metadata file, we will upload this and send you a URL to the uploaded Metadata file.
+- On receipt of your XML Metadata file and URL we will validate the configuration.